AyanRuzdan/samplenodeapp/README.md

 # Sample Node.js Project

-This is a sample Node.js project with a simple addition function and a testing script.
+This is a sample Node.js project with a simple addition function and a testing script using `mocha`.

 ## GitHub Actions Pipeline